katiestar99/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

         for config in chains_config[chain]['configs']:
             print(config['type'])

-There are several ways to do it in Ansible, this is just one example:
+There are several ways to do it in Assible, this is just one example:

 .. code-block:: YAML+Jinja
  :emphasize-lines: 3